 What CTOx Is?

-CTOx is senior technology leadership with real accountability, delivered without hiring a full-time executive.
+CTOx (or Fractional CTO) is senior technology leadership with real accountability, delivered without hiring a full-time executive.

 It exists for situations where technology decisions have real consequences, but a permanent CTO role would be premature, inefficient, or unnecessary.
 CTOx provides senior-level judgment, prioritization, and decision ownership, focused on outcomes, risk, and continuity rather than activity or presence.